boringops-hq/boringops-articles/articles/maturity_is_earned.md

 ---
-title: "From Chaos to Calm: The Line of Technological Maturity"
+title: "From Chaos to Calm: Maturity is Earned"
 excerpt: "Every new technology must pass through the six stages of maturity, from Ignition to Friction to Stabilization.
 Boring is not the end of innovation.
 It is the inevitable destination of mastery."
 header:
   teaser: /assets/images/metronome.png